piesieomane/BookStore/README.md

 ## Getting Started

-**This web page is books site with my List planned or shores to do in the future**
+**This web page is bookstore site with lists of Books, that can be added and deleted**

-**To do List project works on mobile and desktop using @Media queries .**
+**BookStore project works on mobile and desktop using @Media queries .**

 ---